Compare exchange rates, transfer fees and transaction speeds when you need to send money to Latvia.

 - Bank transfers.
 Banks can help you send transfers all around the world, but they usually don’t offer great value for money.

 - International guaranteed cheques.
 Speak to your bank about the cost involved in obtaining an international cheque and posting it to Latvia.
+This is the slowest way to send money overseas.

 - PayPal.
 Check out the fees and features of PayPal international transfers to see if this service is right for you.

 - International guaranteed cheques.
 Make sure you’re aware how much your bank will charge in fees when you cash an international cheque.
+Keep in mind this is the slowest way to send money overseas.

 Emergency cash transfers in Latvia